claudiosw/tax_calculation/README.md

 # Tax Calculation

-## ToDo
+## Improvements from the old version
-* Deal better with quantities - Check Input4 and do test case
+* File handling in a different class/file
-* Implement SOLID principles
+* Dealing with quantities
-* Treat numbers as decimals - Ok?
+* Documentation

 ## How to Execute